dataiads/nuxt-module/docs/configuration/local.md

 In order to view a product page, you simply need to navigate to `http://localhost:[your desired port]/[product url path]`.

-Product URLs are foudn in the product GMC feed or in the Dataiads backoffice.
+Product URLs are found in the product GMC feed or in the Dataiads backoffice.